-Journal websites should post the date that nonarticle web pages, such as those listing journal staff, editorial board members, and instructions for authors, were last updated.
+Journal websites should post the date that nonarticle

+Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals web pages, such as those listing journal staff, editorial board members, and instructions for authors, were last updated.

-I. Advertising
+J. Advertising